jes14/Kaggle_Practice/README.md

-# Kaggle
+# Kaggle Practice

-This is the kaggle competition practice
+This is the kaggle practice

-1.Titanic